Myffff/react-movie-CA/README.md

 + add Carousel
 + modify genres
 + modify rating
++ add modal to show movie details

 ## Setup requirements.

 [ Outline any non-standard setup steps necessary to run your app locally after cloning the repo.]
+"react-alice-carousel": "^2.2.2",

 ## API endpoints.

 [ List the __additional__ TMDB endpoints used, giving the description and pathname for each one.]
++ trending today - /trending/all/day
++ find top rated movie - /movie/top_rated
++ search tv or movies - /search/movie (/search/tv)
++ get youtube trailer video - /movie/:id/video(/tv/:id/video)
++ Get the cast and crew for a movie - /movie/:id/credits (/tv/:id/credits)

+## Routing.

+[ List the __new routes__ supported by your app and state the associated page.]

 + find out trending today( for movies and TVs together) - /
-+ discover list of movies - /movies
-+ movie details - /movies/:id
 + discover list of TVs - /series
 + search for movies or TVs - /search
 + top rated movies and TVs - /topRating

-## Routing.

-[ List the __new routes__ supported by your app and state the associated page.]

-+ /blogs - displays all published blogs.
-+ /blogs/:id - displays a particular blog.
-+ /blogs/:id/comments - detail view of a particular blog and its comments.
-+ etc.

 [If relevant, state what aspects of your app are protected (i.e. require authentication) and what is public.]